SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: Abstract

 \section{Abstract}

 The de-facto standard decoding method for semantic parsing in recent years has been to autoregressively decode the abstract syntax tree of the target program using a top-down depth-first traversal.
 In this work, we propose an alternative approach: a Semi-autoregressive Bottom-up Parser (\ourparser{}) that constructs at decoding step $t$ the top-$K$ sub-trees of height $\leq t$.
 Our parser enjoys several benefits compared to top-down autoregressive parsing.
-First, since sub-trees in each decoding step are generated in parallel, the theoretical runtime is logarithmic rather than linear.
-Second, our bottom-up approach learns representations with meaningful semantic sub-programs at each step, rather than semantically vague partial trees.
-Last, \ourparser{} includes Transformer-based layers that contextualize sub-trees with one another, allowing us, unlike traditional beam-search, to score trees conditioned on other trees that have been previously explored.
-We apply \ourparser{} on \textsc{Spider}, a challenging zero-shot semantic parsing benchmark, and show that \ourparser{} is competitive with top-down autoregressive parsing.
-On the test set, \ourparser{} obtains an EM score of $60.5\%$, similar to the best published score for a model that does not use database content, which is at $60.6\%$.
+From an efficiency perspective, bottom-up parsing allows to decode all sub-trees of a certain height in parallel, leading to logarithmic runtime complexity rather than linear.
+From a modeling perspective, a bottom-up parser learns representations for meaningful semantic sub-programs at each step, rather than for semantically-vacuous partial trees.
+We apply \ourparser{} on \textsc{Spider}, a challenging zero-shot semantic parsing benchmark, and show that \ourparser{} leads to a 2.2x speed-up in decoding time and a $\sim$5x speed-up in training time, compared to a semantic parser that uses autoregressive decoding. \ourparser{} obtains 71.1 denotation accuracy on \textsc{Spider}, establishing a new state-of-the-art, and 69.5 exact match, comparable to the 69.6 exact match of the autoregressive \textsc{RAT-SQL+Grappa}.